menuclose

 check 4.5/5 Stars $100 0.93 info

-AvaTrade is well-suited for beginner traders and those interested in copy trading.
-Founded in 2006, the broker is regulated in multiple Tier-1 and Tier-2 jurisdictions and has developed a reputation for providing a simple and accessible trading experience.
+AvaTrade in Pakistan: AvaTrade is a strong fit for beginner traders in Pakistan and anyone interested in copy trading.
+Founded in 2006 and headquartered in Dublin, the broker is regulated across multiple Tier-1 and Tier-2 jurisdictions, including the Central Bank of Ireland, ASIC, FSCA, and Japan's FSA.
+It's earned a reputation over the years for delivering a simple, accessible trading experience without skimping on features.

-Platform: The AvaTradeGO mobile app and WebTrader platform are designed with ease of use in mind, offering intuitive interfaces and risk management features such as AvaProtect.
-For traders who prefer MetaTrader, both MT4 and MT5 are fully supported.
+Platforms: The AvaTradeGO mobile app and WebTrader platform are designed with ease of use in mind, offering intuitive interfaces and built-in risk management tools like AvaProtect, which lets traders hedge positions for a defined period.
+For traders who prefer the industry standards, both MetaTrader 4 and MetaTrader 5 are fully supported, giving you flexibility depending on your strategy.

-AvaTrade also provides integrated access to social trading networks such as ZuluTrade and DupliTrade.
-These platforms allow users to copy the trades of experienced investors, which can be especially useful for newer market participants or those looking for automated strategies.
+Copy trading: AvaTrade also provides integrated access to social trading networks including ZuluTrade and DupliTrade, plus its own AvaSocial app.
+These platforms let users copy the trades of experienced investors, which can be especially useful for newer traders or those looking to automate strategies without writing code or building their own systems from scratch.

-Pricing: With a low minimum deposit of $100 and fixed spreads starting from 0.9 pips, AvaTrade offers a competitive pricing model.
-Islamic (swap-free) accounts are available, meeting the needs of traders in Pakistan who require Sharia-compliant trading solutions.
+Pricing: With a low minimum deposit of $100 and fixed spreads starting from 0.9 pips on EUR/USD, AvaTrade offers a competitive pricing model.
+Islamic (swap-free) accounts are also available, meeting the needs of Pakistani traders who require Sharia-compliant trading solutions, with interest-free trading offered for up to five days before standard charges apply.

-Great for MetaTrader and copy trading – Pepperstone
+4. Pepperstone - Great for MetaTrader and copy trading

 Company Accepts PK Residents Overall Rating Minimum Deposit Average spread (EUR/USD) - Standard account